 Role of Community

-Communities can play a key role in preventing/responding to risks.
+Communities can play a key role in preventing/responding to child protection risks.
+However, setting up a community based child protection mechanism, such as a child protection committee, does not guarantee that all children are protected.
+Such mechanisms need regular capacity building and monitoring to ensure that they continue to protect children.

+It is important to distinguish between:

 Community Practices: Community practices are accepted ways of doing things to respond to given situations, and which are likely to be more sustainable.

 Build on positive community practices where possible.

-Community-Based Interventions: Community-based interventions are introduced by external agencies (e.g. child protection mechanisms/groups/committees).
-Community-based interventions aim to reduce vulnerability / risk by building the family / community protective environment.
-Setting up a community based child protection mechanisms/committees does not guarantee that children are protected.
-Such mechanisms need regular capacity building and monitoring to ensure that they protect children.
+Community-Based Interventions: Introduced by external agencies (e.g. child protection committees).

+Community-based child protection programming aims to reduce vulnerability and risks to children by building a protective environment at family and community levels.

 Prevention Programming: To be effective, community based prevention programming requires awareness-raising / engagement with communities on child protection concerns to: